The Exceptional Set in Goldbach's Problem with two Chen Primes: Main-sieve removal

 and similarly with the roles of $n$ and $n+2$ reversed. \end{proposition}

 We make two remarks on this.
-First, the proof does not require the pre-sieves to be precisely as in Definition~\ref{def:presieve}; any arithmetic function that is of the form $\lambda\star 1$ with bounded function $\lambda$ that is supported on $P_1$-smooth integers $d\leq D_1$ would do.
+First, the proof does not require the pre-sieves to be precisely as in Definition~\ref{def:presieve}, any arithmetic function that is of the form $\lambda\star 1$ with a bounded function $\lambda$ that is supported on $P_1$-smooth integers $d\leq D_1$ would do.
 Second, the parts of the statement involving a quadratic character $\chi$ are required to deal with a possible exceptional character.

-We consider only the case of the roles of $n,n+2$ as in the displays of the Lemma, the reversed role case works the same way.
+We consider only the case of the roles of $n,n+2$ as in the displays of the proposition; the reversed role case works the same way.
 By Lemma~\ref{lem_fourierimpliesapprox}, Proposition~\ref{prop_MSremoval} follows if we can show

 where

 and $\mathfrak{b}\in\{1,\chi,\chi^{+},\chi\chi^{+}\}$.
 Then, applying Lemma~\ref{lem_twistsievechar} (possibly twice) together with the assumed bound for the conductor of $\chi$, we see that it suffices to show